 JA: What do you like about working for Delta Dental of Arizona?

 JF: I really appreciate that a company that must focus on compliance and risk has been cautiously optimistic and embraces the challenges I’ve brought.
-Delta Dental has been tolerant of new ideas and new risk.
+Delta Dental has been tolerant of new ideas and new risks.
 They trust me, and I feel really complimented.
 Also, we’re 80% female.
 We’re only 50% white.
 This is a diverse organization, [and] I wasn’t expecting that.

 JA: How do you show your Smile PowerTM?